easoncxz/hack-assembler/README.md

 ### Linux

 I haven't yet packaged up this app for Linux.
-My plan is to use Nix for this, but I don't yet know how to do this.
+My plan is to use Nix for this, but I don't yet know how to do so.
 Please download and compile from source for now, as per the [Development](#development) section.

 # Usage example